ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 2. If the mandatory input parameters are missing, throw the appropriate message
 1. In case of Exceptions, system triggers relevant error messages
 #### C. Fetch Location Hierarchy Levels based on a Language Code
-Upon receiving a request to fetch the Location Hierarchy Levels with input parameters (Language Code), the system fetches the Location Hierarchy Levels in the requested language.The following steps are performed by the system:
+Upon receiving a request to fetch the Location Hierarchy Levels with input parameters (Language Code), the system fetches the Location Hierarchy Levels in the requested language.
+The following steps are performed by the system:

 1. Validates if the request contains following input parameters (Language Code)
    * Language Code - Mandatory